 To share your screen in your video, tap Create Channel and then Share Screen.

-Now, it’s time for the big moment!
-Tap Go Live.
+Now, it’s the big moment: Tap Go Live.

 Click Finish to end your recording.
 Your channel will automatically save an archive of the stream.

-That’s all there is to it.
-Note that if you choose to schedule your live stream in advance, the process is similar.
-All you need to do is tap Capture in the upper right corner of YouTube, and then tap Go Live.
-From there, you’ll see your calendar and will be able to select your scheduled stream.
+Pro tip: Scheduling your live stream in advance is a similar process.
+Just tap Capture in the upper right corner of YouTube, and then Go Live.
+From there, you’ll see your calendar and can select your scheduled stream.

 Method #2: Live stream with your webcam

-If you’re wondering how to go live on YouTube from your computer, try live streaming via webcam.
-This is a relatively simple process, since it doesn’t require the use of an encoder.
+Want to go live on YouTube from your computer?
+Try live streaming via webcam, a relatively simple process since you don’t need an encoder.
 Here’s how to do it:

 Go to YouTube on your computer.